theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 IntelliJ IDEA
 -------------

-[IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for pekko HTTP.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) from JetBrains is one of the leading IDEs in the Java/Scala community, and it has excellent support for Pekko HTTP.
 This section of the tutorial describes how to set up, test and run the sample project in IntelliJ.

 ## Setting up the project